mikkohei13/Loxpyt/readme.md

 # Todo

-- Size of spectrograms? grayscale?
+- Size of spectrograms?
+All should be exactly the same. grayscale?
 - Backup mongodb, when? docker-compose down?
 - CHECK Save all segment properties, so that segments can be reconstructed afterwards if needed
 - CHECK Parametrize segment size -> file naming based on seconds from start, prefixed with zeroes